Child enticement, also sometimes referred to as solicitation of a minor, is an offense involving a person under age 18.

-Federal charges for child enticement are typically brought against a defendant who is accused of engaging in a conversation with a minor that may or may not lead to a meeting for the purpose of partaking in sexual activity such as sexual fondling or intercourse.
+Federal charges for child enticement are typically brought against an individual who is accused of engaging in a conversation with a minor that may or may not lead to a meeting for the purpose of partaking in sexual activity such as sexual fondling or intercourse.

 What Is Child Enticement?